J.A.C.K.: Title and artwork

 The title of the album, J.A.C.K., was thought of by Cook and is an acronym of the four band members' first names: Jonathan, Austin, Caleb, Kyle.
 While the band was being interviewed, it was offered that the title should be named J.A.C.K., which compelled the band to reveal that the name had previously been suggested by Cook two days earlier.

 As with the band's previous albums, the album cover, artwork, and packaging were all drawn and designed by Burns.
 He was inspired by the covers of the video game series Grand Theft Auto and had the intention to make the band look like comic book action heroes.
 Burns originally photographed the band and added his own designs with Photoshop.
 The woman featured on the back cover of the album was originally an image of Cook, but was changed after Burns added different effects to it.

 Reception

 J.A.C.K. received generally positive reviews.
 AbsolutePunk praised the album, saying it is "really solid as a whole" and a "very enjoyable listen."
 Catherine Yi of idobi commended a few tracks, but felt that the album is "unclear about the message it wants to convey" and that it is incomparable to the band's past material.
 Tim Sendra from AllMusic skewered the lyrics and said the album was overwhelmed with "lightweight pop tunes".
 Hit the Floor Magazine said the album was a "good release" and that the band "[has] definitely grown and matured", but concluded that "the group [seems] a bit too comfortable with their sound..."
+The Music wrote, "Some may say that J.A.C.K. is a more mature sound for Forever The Sickest Kids, some may say it is too sweet or even out-dated.
+The production values keep things interesting however and there are plenty of melodies to get stuck in your head, which is what you would probably expect from a band like this."
+Matthew Sievers of SF Media remarked, "The album's musicianship is pretty tight and won't make you fall over from its complexity but it is by no means mediocre."